hmoustaphaousmane/alx-low_level_programming/0x00-hello_world/README.md

 * 2-assembler : generate the assembly code of a C code and save it in an output file

-* 3-name : compile a C file and creates an executable named cisfun
+* 3-name : compile a C file and creates an executable named cisfuna

+* 4-puts.c : a C program that prints exactly "Programming is like building a multilingual puzzle"